42 Unusual Majors Your College Probably Didn't Offer

 The College: Harrisburg Area Community College

 Do I hear 20 credits?
-A first step toward becoming a licensed auctioneer in the state of Pennsylvania is completing the Auctioneering program at HACC, where students develop an eye for procuring the best merchandise for auction, utilizing the best appraisal sources and techniques, and developing that all-important auction “chant.”
-Going once, going twice…
+A first step toward becoming a licensed auctioneer in the state of Pennsylvania is completing the Auctioneering program at HACC, where students develop an eye for procuring the best merchandise for auction, using the best appraisal sources and techniques, and developing that all-important auction “chant.”
+Going once, going twice ...

 The College: Texas A&M

-As Jim Perdue would tell you, it takes a tough man (or woman) to make a tender chicken.
+As Frank Perdue would tell you, it takes a tough person to make a tender chicken.
 Hence the need for an education in the science of poultry, where academics, research, and service play equally important parts in a career in this major agricultural commodity.
-The program’s wide-ranging curriculum includes courses in biology, chemistry, and zoology and such service-oriented topics as mathematics, public speaking, and technical writing.
-Bonus points for determining once and for all which came first, the chicken or the egg?
+The program’s wide-ranging curriculum includes courses in biology, chemistry, zoology, and statistics.
+Bonus points for determining once and for all which came first: the chicken or the egg?